 Want to know a little more?

 I’ve spent the majority of my life in Bradenton, Florida, and I love it here!
 I was born in Fort Worth, Texas, and spent a few years in Asheville, North Carolina – where I met and married my other half, Charles.
 I dragged the poor mountain boy back to my beloved Sunshine State, where he’s acclimated fairly well and we’ve been here since 2001.
-Our household includes us, my Mom, and fur baby: Pete, a 7-year-old Catahoula Leopard dog.
-Pete thinks Grandma moved in solely to spoil him… (Our house included my baby girl Chaya, a 13-year-old Great Pyrenees pictured below, but unfortunately, she passed over the rainbow bridge in early May of 2018.)
+Our household now includes us, my Mom, and fur babies: Pete, an 8-year-old Catahoula Leopard dog and we just added Magnolia Grace, a German Shepherd puppy.
+Our house used to also include my baby girl Chaya, a 13-year-old Great Pyrenees, but unfortunately, she passed over the rainbow bridge in early May of 2018.

 I earned my Bachelor’s degree in Psychology at the University of South Florida (Magna Cum Laude).
 Before returning to college, I was a photographer (of course, once a photog always a photog, so I do still take pictures).
 I love the water and enjoy kayaking, snorkeling, and have even tried scuba.
 But I’m of Celtic descent, so I’m pale and caked in sunscreen whenever we go out!